paralin/kvgossip/README.md

  - B: mine is different, timestamp is 1000
  - A: yours is newer, please send yours.
  - B: here is mine
- - A: I disagree, that looks invalid.
+ - A: I disagree, here's the revocation to prove it.
+Also, here's my version of the key (or null if not exists).

-In this case the nodes will continue on to other keys that may be out of sync, but will never re-start the process in the same sync session.
+In this case the nodes will continue on to other keys that may be out of sync, but will never re-start the process in the same sync session (unless the grant was valid).

+In the case that the nodes enter an infinite loop of disagreement, there is a built in maximum loop count for a sync session (3 on default) after which it will terminate the session and move on to another node.

 Local Database
 ==============